jrlarsen/GetProgramming/Ch06_Return_values/chapter6.md

 /* Further Adventures
  *
- * 1) Create a getPlayerInfo function with three
+ * 1) Create a showPlayerInfo function with three
  *    parameters, playerName, playerHealth and
  *    playerPlace.
  *
  * 2) Call getPlayerHealth and getPlayerPlace
- *    from your new getPlayerInfo function.
+ *    from your new showPlayerInfo function.
  *
- *    e.g. getPlayerInfo("Dax", 50, "The Bath")
+ *    e.g. showPlayerInfo("Dax", 50, "The Bath")
  *    should produce the output
  *
  *    Dax has health 50